 Successful product launches require messaging that tells stories that compel your customers to act by answering the key question, “Why change?”
 In this article we illustrate storytelling and provide a guide to get started.
-To follow along, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to the Product Launch and Messaging phase on pages 143 – 146 of the PDF.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Here’s a great example: